jacobwgillespie/saved-for-later/README.md

 _Saved for Later_ is powered by [Remix](https://remix.run/) and [Cloudflare Pages](https://pages.cloudflare.com/).

-Feed items are scraped directly from the Feedbin API and Twitter API and saved into a Cloudflare KV key, with a 15 minute expiration.
+Feed items are scraped directly from the Feedbin API and saved into a Cloudflare KV key, with a 15 minute expiration.
 Then every 5 minutes, a background cron job fetches the latest items and updates the key.
 In effect, this should mean that a visitor to the site should view the latest data, at most 5 minutes old.

 ### Contributing